virginiaequitycenter/summer-sandbox/introductions.md

 1. Do you play any musical instruments?
 If so, tell us more!
 If not, what instrument(s) do you love to hear or would choose to learn if you had infinite time?

+MC: Yes, I've been learning mandolin for the last 12 years!
+And I just got a banjo!

 2. Do you have any animals in your life?
 If you haven't had the pleasure of an aninmal companion, what animal(s) do youyou hope to one day know?